Look Up Zoning

 Here is an example of the zoning verification letter.
 Please note that its language has been approved by our City Attorney and will not be changed.

-Each letter will be accompanied by any relevant zoning or special use permit ordinances, and a copy of the zoning atlas page on which the subject property lies.
+Each letter will be accompanied by any relevant zoning or special use permit ordinances.

 Zoning Verification Letter Fees